-The Government's Gateway Review process, as outlined in General Procurement Direction 2021/05, may also apply to some MLP proposals.
+The Government's Gateway Review process, as outlined in General Procurement Direction 2021/05, may also apply to some MLPs.

-2.1.6.
-Resourcing requirements
+2.1.6 Resourcing requirements

 Resourcing requirements will be determined on a case-by-case basis once a concept proposal is submitted by the proponent.
 Proponents are required to provide sufficient resources to meet agreed evaluation requirements and timeframes.
-Resourcing considerations and the requirement for third-party expert advice to assist the evaluation process are negotiated at each stage of the process as required.
-All third-party costs agreed to by the proponent and the State are borne by the proponent.
+Resourcing considerations and the requirement for third-party expert advice to assist the evaluation process are determined at each stage of the process as required.
+The proponent may be required to pay the cost of any third-party experts appointed by government to assist with the evaluation of the proposal, on a cost recovery basis.
+These costs will be agreed with the proponent prior to engaging third parties.

-3. Evaluation process
+3 Evaluation process

-All sections of the Stage 1 Concept Proposal template are to be adequately addressed and completed to the level commensurate with the level of detail required for the complexity of the proposal, to the satisfaction of the MLP Secretariat.
+All sections of the Stage 1 Concept Proposal or POS Concept Proposal template are to be adequately addressed and completed to the level commensurate with the level of detail required for the complexity of the proposal, to the satisfaction of the MLP Secretariat.
 Information may be presented in the form of cross-referenced addenda if preferred.

-The template will not be accepted until the proponent has completed a pre-submission meeting with the MLP Secretariat.
+Templates for unsolicited proposals will not be accepted until the proponent has completed a pre-submission meeting with the MLP Secretariat.

-The Stage 1 Concept Proposal Template is available on the MLP webpage and must be lodged online to the MLP Secretariat, fully completed and signed by relevant parties.
+The Stage 1 Concept Proposal Template is available on the MLP webpage and must be lodged online to the MLP Secretariat, fully completed, and signed by relevant parties.

-Lodgements and queries are to be addressed to:
+Lodgements of unsolicited proposals and queries are to be addressed to: